linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 consider using the Hadoop Plugin and the Hadoop DSL.

 #### Apache Oozie Status

+The Hadoop Plugin includes Gradle tasks for Apache Oozie, including the ability to upload versioned directories to HDFS, as well as Gradle tasks for issuing Oozie commands.
+If you are using Gradle as your build system and Apache Oozie as your Hadoop workflow scheduler, you might find the Hadoop Plugin useful.
+However, we would like to mention the fact that since we are no longer actively using Oozie at LinkedIn, it is possible that the Oozie tasks may fall into a non-working state.

 Although we started on a Hadoop DSL compiler for Oozie, we did not complete it, and it is currently not in a usable form.
 We are not currently working on it and it is unlikely to be completed.